raspberrypilearning/your-codeclub-story/en/step_4.md

 --- task ---

 Get your club leader to check your file.
-If your file is ready, your club leader will give it to a large language model (LLM) so it can generate the podcast!
+If your file is ready, they will give it to a large language model (LLM) so it can generate your podcast!

 --- /task ---